 Your Connection is Not Private or NET:: ERR_CERT_AUTHORITY_INVALID error appears because of the SSL error.
 SSL (secure sockets layer) is used by the Websites to keep all the information you enter on their pages private and secure.

-- Check and make sure you have working internet connection,
+- Check and make sure you have a working internet connection,

 - Disable antivirus software to check and make sure the security firewall not causing the issue.